explainers-by-googlers/selective-permissions-intervention/README.md

 When the intervention is triggered, Chrome will perform the following three actions simultaneously:

 1. **Deny Permission**: The API request will be automatically denied.
-For promise-based APIs, the promise will be rejected with a `DOMException` named `'NotAllowedError'`, mimicking a user-initiated permission denial.
+For promise-based APIs, the promise will be rejected with a `DOMException` named `'NotAllowedError'`.
 2. **Console Warning**: A warning message will be printed to the DevTools console to inform developers.
 For example:
 ```javascript
 [Intervention] Access to the Geolocation API was blocked because it was initiated by an ad script.